-The Academy is working to address all aspects of animals in research, from engaging in debate about how to regulate the use of animals in research, to efforts to improve the openness of organisations that are involved in animal research.
+The Academy is working on all aspects of animals in research, from engaging in debate about how to regulate the use of animals in research, to efforts to improve the openness of organisations that are involved in animal research.

-Signing a pan-European statement opposing the ‘Stop Vivisection’ European Citizens’ Initiative, which calls on the European Commission to repeal current regulation around the protection of animals used in research and to ban animal research completely.
+- In 2015, the Academy signed a pan-European statement opposing the ‘Stop Vivisection’ European Citizens’ Initiative, which calls on the European Commission to repeal current regulation around the protection of animals used in research and to ban animal research completely.

 - In 2017 the Academy President responded to the publication of European Commission's review of the European Directive 2010/63 on the protection of animals used for scientific purposes.